 For more information about the building, look at the project’s website here.

-Read architects Clare Wright and Kirsty Shankland's article in the December 2020 issue of the Sundial, here.
+Read architect Clare Wright's article in the August 2025 issue of the Sundial here.